What is bacterial vaginosis?

 What is bacterial vaginosis?
 What are the signs and symptoms?
 And how can it be cured?

 Vaginas play host to a variety of bacteria that help maintain a healthy environment.
-Some types of bacteria that normally live in the vagina in small numbers are called anaerobes (meaning they do not require oxygen to live).
-Bacterial vaginosis (BV, also called nonspecific vaginitis) occurs when these anaerobes become too numerous.
-Bacterial vaginosis is the most common type of vaginal infection and can be uncomfortable, but it tends to be pretty mild and easily treated.
+Some types of bacteria, which typically live in the vagina in small numbers, are called anaerobes (meaning they don't require oxygen to live).
+Bacterial vaginosis (also called BV or nonspecific vaginitis) occurs when these anaerobes become too numerous and the other types of bacteria, called lactobacilli, are reduced in number.
+Bacterial vaginosis is a common vaginal infection and while it can be uncomfortable, it tends to be pretty mild and easily treated.

-- Vaginal discharge that may appear watery and whitish-gray or milky
+- Vaginal discharge that may appear watery and whitish-gray, greenish, or milky.

-No one knows exactly why some women develop bacterial vaginosis.
-It doesn't seem to be sexually transmitted, because women who aren't sexually active can also develop BV.
-Some researchers think that anything that changes the balance of bacteria in the vagina could make some women more likely to develop the infection.
-This might include:
+Experts aren’t sure exactly why certain folks develop bacterial vaginosis.
+Some have theorized that anything that changes the balance of bacteria in the vagina could make some people more likely to develop the infection.
+Potential risk factors include having new or multiple sexual partners, douching, or natural lack of lactobacilli.

-- Avoid douching and using other chemical products (e.g., vaginal deodorant sprays, powders, perfumed soaps) in the vaginal area.
+- Avoiding douching and using other chemical products in the vaginal area (e.g., vaginal deodorant sprays, powders, perfumed soaps, or scented tampons or pads).

-Again, if you think you might have bacterial vaginosis, it's best to make an appointment with your health care provider in order to get an accurate diagnosis and treatment.
+Again, if you think you might have bacterial vaginosis, it's best you make an appointment with your health care provider to ensure you are getting an accurate diagnosis and treatment.